Ameren (NYSE:AEE) Updates FY 2021 Earnings Guidance

-Ameren (NYSE:AEE) issued an update on its FY 2021 earnings guidance on Monday morning.
+Ameren (NYSE:AEE) updated its FY 2021 earnings guidance on Monday.
 The company provided earnings per share guidance of 3.650-3.850 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.750.
 The company issued revenue guidance of -.

-Ameren (NYSE:AEE) last released its quarterly earnings data on Wednesday, February 17th.
-The utilities provider reported $0.46 earnings per share for the quarter, topping the consensus estimate of $0.42 by $0.04.
-The firm had revenue of $1.33 billion for the quarter, compared to analyst estimates of $1.37 billion.
-Ameren had a net margin of 14.70% and a return on equity of 10.17%.
-During the same quarter in the prior year, the business earned $0.38 earnings per share.
-On average, analysts predict that Ameren will post 3.46 EPS for the current year.

-Several research analysts have commented on the stock.
-Mizuho assumed coverage on shares of Ameren in a research report on Wednesday, April 14th.
+A number of research firms have recently weighed in on AEE.
+Bank of America raised Ameren from a neutral rating to a buy rating and boosted their price target for the stock from $84.00 to $89.00 in a report on Monday, April 19th.
+Morgan Stanley upped their target price on Ameren from $80.00 to $87.00 and gave the company an equal weight rating in a research note on Monday, April 26th.
+Finally, Mizuho assumed coverage on Ameren in a research note on Wednesday, April 14th.
 They issued a neutral rating and a $83.00 target price for the company.
-Morgan Stanley upped their target price on shares of Ameren from $80.00 to $87.00 and gave the stock an equal weight rating in a research report on Monday, April 26th.
-Finally, Bank of America upgraded shares of Ameren from a neutral rating to a buy rating and upped their target price for the stock from $84.00 to $89.00 in a research report on Monday, April 19th.
-Three investment analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
-The stock presently has a consensus rating of Buy and an average target price of $87.71.
+Three analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+The company presently has a consensus rating of Buy and a consensus target price of $87.71.

+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, June 30th.
+Investors of record on Wednesday, June 9th will be given a $0.55 dividend.
+This represents a $2.20 annualized dividend and a yield of 2.64%.
+The ex-dividend date of this dividend is Tuesday, June 8th.
+Ameren’s dividend payout ratio is currently 65.67%.

-In related news, CFO Michael L. Moehn sold 10,000 shares of the stock in a transaction that occurred on Thursday, March 11th.
-The shares were sold at an average price of $76.10, for a total transaction of $761,000.00.
-Following the completion of the sale, the chief financial officer now directly owns 146,611 shares of the company’s stock, valued at $11,157,097.10.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, SVP Mark C. Birk sold 2,000 shares of the stock in a transaction that occurred on Thursday, March 11th.
-The shares were sold at an average price of $76.10, for a total transaction of $152,200.00.
-Following the sale, the senior vice president now directly owns 76,320 shares of the company’s stock, valued at $5,807,952.
+In other news, SVP Mark C. Birk sold 2,000 shares of the firm’s stock in a transaction on Thursday, March 11th.
+The stock was sold at an average price of $76.10, for a total transaction of $152,200.00.
+Following the completion of the sale, the senior vice president now directly owns 76,320 shares of the company’s stock, valued at approximately $5,807,952.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, insider Richard J. Mark sold 6,000 shares of the firm’s stock in a transaction on Wednesday, March 31st.
+The stock was sold at an average price of $81.17, for a total value of $487,020.00.
 The disclosure for this sale can be found here.
-Insiders sold 18,000 shares of company stock valued at $1,400,220 over the last quarter.
-Insiders own 0.51% of the company’s stock.
+Over the last 90 days, insiders sold 18,000 shares of company stock worth $1,400,220.
+0.51% of the stock is owned by insiders.

 Ameren Company Profile